jonsie/spinnaker-event-parser/README.md

 Tracking my thoughts on first pass at implementation so I can review things afterwards:

-### Why is `@SpinnakerExtension` necessary?

-Is there a better, simpler, way to add `namespace` and `id` metadata?
-Or, if this annotation really is required - we should look at improving the current API such that we don't to use both `@SpinnakerExtension` and `@Extension`.
+### dependency issues

+Looks like `pf4j` is a required dependency for plugins right now - since the plugin needs to extend `org.pf4j.Plugin` and the implementation requires `org.pf4j.PluginWrapper`.

+There is an attempt to not leak `pf4j` via `@SpinnakerExtension`, however that looks incomplete as `org.pf4j.Extension` is still required.